Got a basket of blackberries? Learn how to transform 2kg into ice cream, sorbet, frozen yoghurt & jam — delicious recipes & tips.

 I am very fortunate to have many growing in my garden and the surrounding area where I live.
 After around an hour, and a few minor cuts and stings, I weighed up just under 2 kgs of Blackberries!

-If you prefer you can scroll directly to the recipes we have shared, click on the relevant links below:
+If you’d prefer, you can head directly to the recipes we have shared, click on the following links:

 Like all berries, Blackberries are packed with goodness, they are nutrient-rich, and bursting with vitamins and antioxidants.